RaulDiodiu/rap-handson-travel-docs/part3/README.md

 > As you can observe we will use across the hands-on the next generation *CDS View Entities*.
 One of the main differences between CDS DDIC-based view (`define view`) and CDS view entity (`define view entity`), is that the latter does not have an associated SQL view, and the name of the Data Definition object in the Project Explorer and the name of the CDS entity specified after the keyword `DEFINE VIEW ENTITY` are identical.
 This makes the lifecycle of CDS View entities way easier and also the activation runs faster.

 ## Implementation
-Please log into S4D in Eclipse via the logon language EN.
+Please log into your SAP System in Eclipse via the logon language EN.
 Otherwise, by standard we won’t see our FrontEnd texts later on when we open the Fiori app in the browser.
 ### Creation of basic interface views
 The following existing database tables from the persistency layer described previously will now be used as a base for our CDS Base Views: